Many children are fascinated with fancy dinnerware and tea sets, and I was no exception.

 I love to take old items and re-purpose them, bringing the past to the present.
 The older the dinnerware is, the more I enjoy it!
 I am always checking out the placement of the ridges, interesting borders, and cool looking cup handles.

 Oh yes...everyone asks how it is done.
 The process involves many tools - different ones used for cutting different materials.
-These include saws, grinders, files, and drills.
 The process is delicate and can be slow.
 Each broken china jewelry piece is cleaned in between steps of hand carving, and final detailing enhances each piece before it becomes jewelry.